ThetaIX/AutismCompiler/README.md

 .\path\to\autism.exe your_program.aul
 ```

-If no source file is provided, the compiler will run with a default example program that demonstrates basic arithmetic operations.
+If no source file is provided, the interpreter will run with a default example program that demonstrates basic arithmetic operations.

 ### Example Program